Teichm\"uller's problem in space: Introduction

-Our first main result, Theorem \ref{main1} provides information about the size of the set $V_K(x)$ for $K>1$ close to $1.$ The proof of this theorem combines a number of ideas.
-The first idea is to show that the images of both of the spheres $S^{n-1}(0,|x|)$ and $S^{n-1}(e_1,|x-e_1|)$ are contained in spherical ring domains, centered at 0 and $e_1$, respectively, with a good control of the inner and outer radii in each case.
-Therefore $V_K(x)$ is a subset of their intersection and it remains to estimate the size of the intersection in terms of radii.
-For this purpose we prove some new elementary inequalities.
+Theorem \ref{main1} provides information about the size of the set $V_K(x)$ when $K>1$ is close to $1.$ The proof of this theorem combines a number of ideas.
+The first idea is to show that the images of both of the spheres $S^{n-1}(0,|x|)$ and $S^{n-1}(e_1,|x-e_1|)$ are contained in spherical annular domains, centered at 0 and $e_1$, respectively, with a good control and explicit bounds for the inner and outer radii of the annuli in each case.
+Therefore $V_K(x)$ is a subset of the intersection of these two annuli and it remains to estimate the size of the intersection in terms of radii.
+For simplicity we require that the intersection of the annuli does not contain points of the $e_1$-axis.
+We give a sufficient condition for this requirement which we call the annuli intersection criterion.
+Roughly speaking this criterion says that both boundary spheres of one of the annuli intersect both boundary spheres of the other annulus.
+In fact, the number $\E(x)$ in Theorem \ref{main1} is connected with the annuli intersection criterion.

-Our second main result, Theorem \ref{main2} deals with the behavior of so called distance ratio metric.
+For the statement of our second main result, Theorem \ref{main2}, we introduce the so called distance ratio metric.
 Also here an asymptotically sharp result is proved.
+The \emph{distance ratio metric} or \emph{$j$-metric} in a proper subdomain $G$ of the Euclidean space $\Rn$, $n \ge 2$, is defined by

+where $d(x)$ is the Euclidean distance between $x$ and $\partial G$.
+A slightly different definition of $ j_G$ was applied in \cite{gp} and the present form of the definition stems from \cite{vu1}.
+Asymptotically sharp explicit results, such as Theorem \ref{main2}, are very few in the literature on quasiconformal maps in ${\mathbb R}^n\,.$ The proof of Theorem \ref{main2} relies on two ingredients: a sharp version of the Schwarz lemma for quasiconformal maps from \cite{avv2} and a sharp bound for the linear dilatation from \cite{vu2}.
+Theorem \ref{main2} appears to be new even for the case $n=2\,.$ We expect that Teichm\"uller's work cited above might be used to prove this type of results, but the technical obstacles seem to be significant.